 Exploring

-Over the next 2 to 3 days the students prepare detailed scale plans of the classroom to include desks and other major features.
+Over the next 2 to 3 days the students prepare detailed scale plans of the classroom, or another room or building.
+These plans should include any other major features.

-Making a scale model of a desk and then tracing around it for the desks in the room.
+Making a scale model of an item (e.g. a desk) and then tracing around it for the desks in the room.

 One student measuring the object and the other making the scale model.